 Responsibilities to reduce greenhouse gas emissions require an accounting of the emissions by countries (for international agreements) and by individuals/companies (within countries).
-Such an accounting is a first step in assigning responsibilities to reduce GHG emissions?
+Is such an accounting a first step in assigning responsibilities to reduce GHG emissions?
 Should the assignment vary depending on the type of emissions or capacity to reduce emissions?
 Let's look at each case.